 Also, keep in mind this list only applies to the United States; ham sold in other countries (even by the same company or brand name) can have different ingredients and different manufacturing procedures.

-Here's my comprehensive list of U.S. ham manufacturers and their gluten-free status as of February 2013:
+Here's my comprehensive list of U.S. ham manufacturers and their gluten-free status:

 - Armour.
 A division of the John Morrell Food Group, Armour sells more than a dozen different types of ham, ranging from deli-style ham to whole hams.
 A John Morrell spokesperson tells me that the company does not use ingredients with barley, rye or oats, but does use wheat in some products.
 The label will disclose if there are any wheat-based ingredients, she says.
 Shared lines may be a problem: even if a ham product appears gluten-free by ingredients, it may still be made on shared lines, she says, although the company follows cleaning protocols to minimize cross-contamination.